Mussolini: The Untold Story: Reception

 In September 1985, John J. O'Connor had concluded a lukewarm review for The New York Times of HBO's rival show: "The Decline and Fall of Il Duce serves as a kind of teasing introduction to what perhaps will be more illuminating television efforts to deal with one of this century's more confounding figures.
 Later this season, Mussolini is to be portrayed by George C. Scott."
 When the NBC production appeared in November, O'Connor was disappointed, noting again an emphasis on the dictator's private life at the expense of his political significance ("this is history as it might be reworked for Dynasty").
 Pointing out Vittorio Mussolini's involvement, he felt the series painted too sympathetic a portrait, and summed up: "That, it's to be hoped, ends television's preoccupation with Mussolini and global politics for this season."

 Howard Rosenberg in The Los Angeles Times shared many of O'Connor's misgivings.
 Though positive about the series's technical aspects ("elegantly staged, wonderfully lit and beautifully shot"), he disliked the emphasis on private life: "The Untold Story reduces turbulent history to a string of romances that add up to Dynasty, Italian style."
 He also felt that Scott's Mussolini was "portrayed far too sympathetically.
 Accompanied by Godfatherly music, he is defined largely as a tragic and even somewhat heroic figure who sacrifices himself rather than endanger others".

 When the series screened on BBC One in four parts in 1987, The Times wrote, "As drama, this is no better or worse than the usual American mini-series, but Scott is one of those rare actors who can transcend his material and take over the screen."
 A preview for The Sunday Telegraph was contemptuous: "The unique George C. Scott, the Olivier of thuggish monomaniacs, does his thing as Benito with lots of almost-Italian accents.
 The final punishment for that obsessive nationalist, a four-part series with about two Italian actors in it."
-A review for the Telegraph published a few days later felt that the series started impressively ("George C. Scott, a colossus among contemporary screen actors by anyone's reasonable standards, postured and glowered and played Godfather to family, friends and enemies to considerable effect") but deteriorated into soap opera as it continued.
+A review for The Daily Telegraph published a few days later felt that the series started impressively ("George C. Scott, a colossus among contemporary screen actors by anyone's reasonable standards, postured and glowered and played Godfather to family, friends and enemies to considerable effect") but deteriorated into soap opera as it continued.
 Nancy Banks-Smith in The Guardian wrote: "It seems respectably researched though with a soft, not to say squashy, centre about family life with the Mussolinis."
+By contrast, Andrew Graham-Dixon in The Independent was entirely negative ("The crude set-pieces that Mr Scott had to perform added up to something like a crash course in Italian Fascism devised for five-year-olds") as was Patrick Stoddart in The Sunday Times ("not even the father of fascism deserved Mussolini: The Untold Story... this unspeakable story should have remained untold").